Interview Query

 7. How would you write a query to get an employee’s current salary?

-Due to an ETL error, the employees’ table did an insert instead of updating the salaries when doing compensation adjustments.
+Due to an ETL error, the employees’ table did an insert instead of updating the salaries when making compensation adjustments.

-And the first step we need to do would be to remove duplicates and retain the current salary for each user.
+The first step we need to take is to remove duplicates and retain the current salary for each user.

-Given we know there aren’t any duplicate first and last name combinations, we can remove duplicates from the employees’ table by running a GROUP BY on two fields, the first and last name.
+Given that there aren’t any duplicate first and last name combinations, we can remove duplicates from the employees’ table by running a GROUP BY on two fields, the first and last name.
 This allows us to then get a unique combinational value between the two fields.

 8. Given N samples from a uniform distribution [0,d], how would you estimate d?